Quick Navigation:

 How to Customize Recycle Bin Settings

-If you don't want the deleted files, whether large or small, to bypass the Recycle Bin, you can change Recycle Bin properties.
+If you don't want to delete a folder and this folder is too big to recycle, to bypass the Recycle Bin, you can change Recycle Bin properties.

 Step 1.
 Right-click "Recycle Bin".
 Choose "Properties".